By Manik Sharma Dec. 27, 2019

 Jinhe naaz hai hind par woh kahan hain”

-A few days ago, lyricist Varun Grover added his own voice to the protest through his anthem “Hum kagaz nahi dikhayenge”.
-Shared by Sitaram Yechury and Shashi Tharoor, the slogan is set to become one of the most popular anthems to come out of the protests against NRC, adding gravitas and a semblance of calm to an otherwise agitated form of discourse.
+During the peak of the stir, lyricist Varun Grover added his own voice to the protest through his anthem “Hum kagaz nahi dikhayenge”.
+Shared by Sitaram Yechury and Shashi Tharoor, the slogan became one of the most popular anthems to come out of the protests against NRC, adding gravitas and a semblance of calm to an otherwise agitated form of discourse.
 While acts of aggression and violence make the news, it is these beautifully crafted poems that bequeath composure and peace to a wave of unanimous anger, even resignation.
 They are proof that a majority of those protesting lean toward the medium of peaceful inquiry rather than sinewy force when it comes to addressing contentious questions and concerns.
 In his poem Grover writes:

 “Ye desh hi apna hasil hai